 The satellite internet speeds vary between 25 Mbps to 100 Mbps depending on the service provider.

 Yes, you can have cable internet and satellite TV, depending on the availability of the service providers.

 Satellite internet is not cheaper than cable.
 While the monthly data charges might vary depending on your requirement, the initial satellite dish and modem setup can be heavy on your wallet.

 The speed of the satellite internet isn’t its strength.
 Access and availability in rural areas is its strong point.
-In places where it is not financially viable to invest in infrastructure for cable and fiber internet, the satellite gets the upper hand.
+In places where it is not financially viable to invest in cable and fiber internet infrastructure, the satellite gets the upper hand.

 If you have both cable and satellite internet at your disposal, stick with cable internet.
-If you are in a rural area with a lack of other infrastructure, satellite internet will offer you a feasible internet solution.
+If you are in a rural area lacking other infrastructure, satellite internet will offer you a feasible internet solution.